 The lobster roll bun, which was pillowy on the inside and grilled on the outside, held up to the last bite.
 It held up even with the enormous amounts of cheese, mayo, corn, and bacon on top.

 While hard to see, at the core of this dog was a 100% Premium All Beef Nathan’s 5/1 dog wrapped in center cut bacon.
 The beef frank was crispy on the outside and tender on the inside with a rich and smoky flavor.
-The bacon, while so thin I almost didn’t notice it, added more richness, saltiness, and a chewy texture.

 A generous amount of crumbly, salty cotija cheese could be found on top of the dog.
 A layer of creamy rich mayonnaise, tart lime juice, and sweet corn complemented the saltiness of the cheese.

-The corn might have been my favorite component.
+The corn might have been my favorite part.
 Not only did it add flavor, but it also had a crisp yet tender texture that I could taste in every bite.
 As with the corn, the bacon bits added another layer of crunchy goodness to each bite.

 Service at Dirt Dog

 The staff, from the cashier to the chefs, were trained to handle all the customers well.
-Don’t let the line fool you; the wait was worth it.
+Don’t let the line fool you, the wait was worth it.

 Conclusion